Skip to Main Content

 Advanced search in the database CINAHL Ultimate for apraxia AND child or adolescent or pediatric and "motor programming"

-This search string will return articles that mention the following terms:
+The search string apraxia AND child or adolescent or pediatric AND "motor programming" will return articles that mention the following terms:

 apraxia, child, and motor programming